This article was originally published in September 2020 but was updated in June 2022.

-When it comes to telehealth, interoperability has various layers to consider.
+When it comes to telehealth, interoperability has various layers.
 To better understand the critical role interoperability plays in telemedicine, we spoke with Tom Foley, the Vice President of Growth at AMD Global Telemedicine.
 He also touched on the current demand for telehealth solutions and how AMD has specifically adapted to the current healthcare landscape with its telemedicine offerings.

 What does interoperability mean for telemedicine?

 Telehealth is more than a simple video visit between doctor and patient.
-It’s also about enhancing your delivery of care model via a digital front door; understanding how to seamlessly integrate a telemedicine platform with other digital technologies to ensure data flows in real-time in the midst of an examination, according to Foley.

-“The importance here is that when you build a virtual care delivery model, you have to find ways to simulate the clinical encounter as if that patient was right in front of you,” he said.
-“How do I collect key vitals, use a stethoscope, and otoscope, even conduct EKG or ultrasound?
-Just as important, how does the provider on the far end of the engagement control the devices, capture data and images, and insert that into the patient’s chart?
-That is a high-acuity encounter, demanding strong interoperability discipline.”

-Another talking point surrounding interoperability and telemedicine – one that often goes unnoticed – is the consumer experience.
-How can various locations become settings of care?
-Take for instance, someone with multiple chronic conditions who doesn’t leave his or her home.
-A telehealth solution in the home certainly increases access to care, however device interoperability creates the high acuity that is necessary to simulate an encounter as if conducted in a brick and mortar facility.
-If it’s important to capture vitals within a classic brick-and-mortar setting, then it is just as important to do so in a virtual setting.
-There is value in conducting just a video visit; however, it doesn’t meet the needs of the plurality of the visits.

-How the current demand for telemedicine has impacted interoperability

-Now | When it comes to telehealth, interoperability has various layers to consider.
-To better understand the critical role interoperability plays in telemedicine, we spoke with Tom Foley, the Vice President of Growth at AMD Global Telemedicine.
-He also touched on the current demand for telehealth solutions and how AMD has specifically adapted to the current healthcare landscape with its telemedicine offerings.

-What does interoperability mean for telemedicine?

-Telehealth is more than a simple video visit between doctor and patient.
-It’s also about enhancing your delivery of care model via a digital front door; understanding how to seamlessly integrate a telemedicine platform with other digital technologies to ensure data flows in real-time in the midst of an examination, according to Foley.
+It’s also about enhancing your delivery of care model via a digital front door and understanding how to seamlessly integrate a telemedicine platform with other digital technologies to ensure data flows in real-time in the midst of an examination, according to Foley.

 “The importance here is that when you build a virtual care delivery model, you have to find ways to simulate the clinical encounter as if that patient was right in front of you,” he said.
 “How do I collect key vitals, use a stethoscope, and otoscope, even conduct EKG or ultrasound?
 Just as important, how does the provider on the far end of the engagement control the devices, capture data and images, and insert that into the patient’s chart?
 That is a high-acuity encounter, demanding strong interoperability discipline.”

 Another talking point surrounding interoperability and telemedicine – one that often goes unnoticed – is the consumer experience.
 How can various locations become settings of care?
 Take for instance, someone with multiple chronic conditions who doesn’t leave his or her home.
 A telehealth solution in the home certainly increases access to care, however device interoperability creates the high acuity that is necessary to simulate an encounter as if conducted in a brick and mortar facility.
 If it’s important to capture vitals within a classic brick-and-mortar setting, then it is just as important to do so in a virtual setting.
 There is value in conducting just a video visit; however, it doesn’t meet the needs of the plurality of the visits.

 How the current demand for telemedicine has impacted interoperability